 What is Acute Lymphoblastic Leukaemia?

-Leukaemia is a cancer of the white blood cells.
-White blood cells help to fight infection.
+Acute Lymphoblastic Leukaemia is a type of Leukaemia, a cancer of the white blood cells.
+Your child’s body needs white blood cells help to fight infections.

-Acute Lymphoblastic Leukaemia is an overproduction of immature lymphoid cells, called lymphoblasts or blast cells.
+Acute Lymphoblastic Leukaemia, which is often called ALL, is an overproduction of immature lymphoid cells, this is when white blood cells that have not fully developed before being released from the bone marrow into the blood, called lymphoblasts or blast cells.
 Immature lymphoid cells fill up the bone marrow and stop it making healthy blood cells.
 As these cells are immature, they cannot work properly.
-This puts the child at increased risk of infection.
-Symptoms of leukaemia in children such as bruising and anaemia are caused by the bone marrow’s inability to make enough healthy red blood cells and platelets.
+This puts you at increased risk of infections.
+Symptoms of leukaemia in children such as bruising, and anaemia are caused by the bone marrow’s inability to make enough healthy red blood cells and platelets.

 What are the symptoms of ALL?

-Signs and symptoms of leukaemia in children and babies:
+Signs and symptoms of ALL in children and babies can include:

 • Frequent and persistent infections